 As for the moral law, or the Ten Commandments, it stands for ever.
 Jesus said, “Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill.
 For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished” (Matthew 5:17,18).

 But the Ten Commandments no longer stand out on two tables of stone apart from man.
-Instead, God wrote the Ten Commandments in the hearts and minds of His children by faith “I will put My laws into their minds, and I will write them on their hearts’ (Hebrews 8:10).
-In Christ the believers become new creatures through obedience to God’s Moral Law by His divine power (Hebrews 4:16).
+Instead, God wrote the Ten Commandments in the hearts and minds of His children by faith.
+The Lord Himself promised, “I will put My laws into their minds, and I will write them on their hearts’ (Hebrews 8:10).
+In Christ, believers become new creatures through obedience to God’s Moral Law by His divine power (Hebrews 4:16).

-Some claim that this verse teaches that God’s moral law is abolished.
+Some claim that Galatians 3:23-25 teaches that God’s moral law is abolished.
 It is difficult to understand how anyone can conclude that Paul is here announcing the abolition of the Ten Commandments.
 This divine Moral Law will continue engraved in the living hearts of God’s children as long as they live.
 Paul said, “Do we then make void the law through faith?
 God forbid: yea, we establish the law” (Romans 3:31).
-But the Ten Commandments law should not be a means of attaining righteousness (vs. 1–3) rather only to bring the sinner to Christ for cleansing.
+But the Ten Commandments law should not be a means of attaining righteousness (verses 1–3) rather only to bring the sinner to Christ for cleansing.

 In His service,